jvansch1/ycharts-wiki/Upgrading-to-Celery-4.0.md

 * [**REQUIREMENTS**](http://docs.celeryproject.org/en/latest/whatsnew-4.0.html#requirements) we will have update/install these

+## 4.0 Changes - Implement with 4.0 update

 * Update Celery settings using the command-line utility provided:
 `$ celery upgrade settings proj/settings.py --django`